malladisiddu/ZCrypt/README.md

 ### Future Updates
 * Currently working on its GUI
 * Planning to add common attacks in AES for different modes
+	* Currently working on script for CBC BitFlipping Attack